 - Chimerica 3: The geopolitics of the U.S.-China turbo-recessionThe American consumer is turning into a self-conscious, active, geopolitical and strategic actor on the world stage.
 This appears through its new and very negative attitude towards purchasing “made in China” goods (Brendan Murray, “Americans give the Made-in-China the cold shoulder”, Bloomberg, 17 May 2020).
 Towards the great decoupling?
 As it happens, for the last […]

 - COVID-19 Vaccine and Uncertainty Early WarningThis brief article is a first early warning about possible uncertainty regarding vaccines against the COVID-19 and mass vaccination for the pandemic.
-Despite multiple ‘good news’ announcements invading media, business and policy-makers circles, and governments’ establishment, some indications that could lead to dangerous evolutions multiply and deserve further and more in-depth analysis and monitoring.
-As […]
+Despite multiple ‘good news’ announcements invading media, business and policy-makers circles, and governments’ establishment, some indications potentially of coming dangers multiply and deserve further and more in-depth analysis and monitoring.
+As the COVID-19 […]

 - The emergence of a COVID-19 international orderThe COVID-19 seems to plunge the world further into a deep confusion.
 Messages are most of the time contradictory.
 They vary according to countries and actors, from “the epidemic is behind us”, “let us all go back to business as usual and work towards recovery” to worries of possible starting new pandemic wave.
 This confusion […]